baker-laboratory/ipd/docs/tutorials/contact_matrix.rst

 Cumulative sums, 1D basics
 --------------------------

-ContactMatrixStack uses a precomputed 2D partialsum array for efficient region-based queries.
+ContactBlockMatrix uses a precomputed 2D partialsum array for efficient region-based queries.
 To explain start with the 1D partialsum case. ``DATA`` is a 1D array and ``SUMS`` is the cumulative sum of ``DATA`` (``ipd.partialsum(DATA)``.
 If we want the sum of ``DATA[i:j]`` we can compute it as ``SUMS[j] - SUMS[i]``.